xen0vas/UserManager/README.md

 - add users ang groups accounts
 - set user passwords, expiration dates
 - enable, disable accounts
-- view how much space the user has left
+- see how much space left for the user
 - delete, edit user and groups
 - search for users and groups
 - set working shell